ghostFaceKillah/vslam/README.md

 python -m lessons.ex_03_full_frontend
 ```

 This live-renders the environment.
-That's a bit too slow to feel real-tiem (at around 1 fps).
+That's a bit too slow to feel real-time (at around 1 fps).
 It's better to first pre-generate the data by `python -m sim.run` and the run it from saved data.

 Structure